grapl-security/grapl/pulumi/README.md

 Then, you should set your `AWS_PROFILE` in your environment, and then run `aws sso login`.

-Finally, set up an SSM tunnel to one of your Nomad servers so you can deploy Nomad jobs.
+Finally, set up an SSM tunnels to one of your Consul servers and one of your Nomad servers so you can deploy Consul configs and Nomad jobs.

 ```
+pulumi config set consul:address http://localhost:8500
 pulumi config set nomad:address http://localhost:4646

 # Do this in a separate tab, as it's not detached.
+./bin/aws/ssm_consul_server.sh
 ./bin/aws/ssm_nomad_server.sh
 ```